Are our ideas about who is the best employee changing?

 Everyone is Everything

-Managing corporate security, privacy, and data integrity take a combination of tools and behavioral solutions, but even the most robust set of technology solutions will not make up for careless individuals–or worse yet, individuals who aren’t even conscious of the impact of their behavior.
+Managing corporate security, privacy, and data integrity take a combination of tools and behavioural solutions, but even the most robust set of technology solutions will not make up for careless individuals–or worse yet, individuals who aren’t even conscious of the impact of their behaviour.